mitvis/saliency-cards/README.md

 ## Contributing New Evaluations
 If you have new evaluation metrics or the results of existing evaluations on untested saliency methods, add the metric and a short summary to the appropriate section of `saliency_cards/saliency_card_template.md`.
 Add the evaluation results to the saliency cards of any methods you evaluated.

-## Updating Saliency Cards
+## Updating The Saliency Card Framework
 We expect saliency cards to change as more saliency methods are documented and evaluated.
 If you have ideas for better ways to categorize saliency methods, such as new attributes or different categorizations, let's discuss them!
+Open an issue, describe your suggestion and reasoning, and tag it with `saliency card framework`.

 ## Citation
 For more information about saliency cards, check out [Saliency Cards: A Framework to Characterize and Compare Saliency Methods](https://arxiv.org/abs/2206.02958).